sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

     When you accept a code completion suggestion, GitHub Copilot may suggest additional code lines.
 When this happens, you can press the **Tab** key to accept the suggestion, press the **Esc** key to reject the suggestion, or enter your own code to override the suggestion.

-### Explore Smart Actions
+### Access Smart Actions

-Smart Actions are a set of predefined actions that you can use to quickly perform common tasks in Visual Studio Code.
-Smart Actions are available in the Copilot context menu and can be used to generate code snippets, refactor existing code, or implement new features.
+Smart Actions are a set of predefined actions that are available from the Copilot context menu.
+You can use Smart Actions to quickly perform common tasks in Visual Studio Code without having to write prompts.

 1. In the code editor, select the Main method, right-click the selected code, and then select **Copilot**.